wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 Open Source became an important part of my life.
 Following some communities I'm most interested and involved in.
-And an overview of some code contributions during the last years.
+And an extract of code contributions, projects I maintan or own.

 Communities
 -----------